Bridget Malcolm

 Bridget Malcolm (born 3 November 1991) is an Australian model who is known for appearing in Victoria's Secret Fashion shows in addition to walking in other fashion shows such as Ralph Lauren and Stella McCartney.
 Besides shows, Malcolm has also appeared in magazines such as Harper's Bazaar, Playboy and Elle.

-She went on to publicly disparage the damage that she says that happens to models in the industry, particularly within Victoria's Secret.
+She went on to publicly disparage the damage that she says happens to models in the industry, particularly within Victoria's Secret.

 Early life

 Bridget Malcolm was a student at Methodist Ladies' College, Perth.

 In October 2007, she was picked out of the crowd to take part in the Viviens model search.
 She finished third.
 Right after that, she posed for the magazine Harper's Bazaar twice as well as Jodhi Meares's swimwear brand Tigerlily.

 Career

 In June 2011, she posed in an editorial for Madison.
 In October, she covered WWD Beauty Inc. During the autumn/winter season, she walked for David Jones.

 In September 2013, she walked the runway for Peter Som, Kenneth Cole, Tibi, Band of Outsiders, Rodarte, Ralph Lauren and Hache.
 In January 2014, she walked the Ralph Lauren and Stella McCartney Pre Fall fashion shows.
 In February, she walked for Polo Ralph Lauren.
 In July, she covered V. In September, she walked for Ryan Roche and Polo Ralph Lauren.